dof-dss/architecture-docs/source/documentation/constraints/ac5-dss-manages-custom-built-services.md

 **Implication**

-DSS should be managing and supporting custom built, tailored solutions, they should not be outsourced as managed services.
-External managed services can be those that are ready-made community services not requiring customisation, only configuration.
+DSS should manage and support custom built, tailored solutions, they should not be outsourced as managed services.
+External managed services can be those that are ready-made community services not requiring customisation only configuration.